hsinyenwu/RNAseq_PLOT/README.md

 ```

 ```
-#Example gff loading (also can use gtf files, but need to change format="gtf"
+#Example of using `gene.structure` for loading a gff file (also can use gtf files, but need to change format="gtf"

 gene.structure(annotation="~/Desktop/Arabidopsis/Araport11_GFF3_genes_transposons.201606.gff",
                format="gff",